Zialus/picard/ASSO-DOCS/Relatorio2.md

 When the user selects files on the left pane, the available actions are:

 - **Scan**: the program will use [AcoustID](https://acoustid.org/) to generate audio fingerprints, and try to check them against the MusicBrainz database.
-- **Lookup**: the program will do a [indexed search](https://musicbrainz.org/doc/Search#Indexed_search) on the MusicBrainz database and will return an album match if it finds a result with a score above what was defined in the program settings.
+- **Lookup**: the program will do an [indexed search](https://musicbrainz.org/doc/Search#Indexed_search) on the MusicBrainz database and will return an album match if it finds a result with a score above what was defined in the program settings.